The approach of the holidays! There's nothing quite like it to turn our hearts toward home.

 In our own defense, it must be pointed out that we are subject to some outside agitation!

-In last Sunday's paper, did you notice those glossy ads for furniture?
+Tuning in to the news, are you bombarded with ads from furniture stores?
 95% of them feature a holiday dining room: fireplace, groaning board, shining table.
 The fact that such a palatial spread won't fit in most American homes?
 Pish-tush!
 Why distract our glowing furniture fantasy with cold, hard realities?

 Before we assess the State of the House, we need to return to one central idea: a holiday home is a welcoming home--and the quality of welcome has nothing to do with the quality of the furniture.